stfxecutables/df-analyze/README.md

-`df-analyze` is a command-line tool for perfoming [AutoML](https://en.wikipedia.org/w/index.php?title=Automated_machine_learning&oldid=1193286380) on small to medium-sized tabular datasets.
-In particular, `df-analyze` attempts to automate:
+`df-analyze` is a command-line tool for perfoming [AutoML](https://en.wikipedia.org/w/index.php?title=Automated_machine_learning&oldid=1193286380) on small to medium-sized tabular datasets (less than about 200 000 samples, and less than about 50 to 100 features). `df-analyze` attempts to automate:

 - feature type inference
 - feature description (e.g. univariate associations and stats)